Tuks-ICMM/Population-Structure-Workflow/docs/02-workflow/02-methodology.md

 ---
-title: Analysis
+title: Methodology
-permalink: workflow/analysis
+permalink: workflow/methodology
 layout: page
 nav_order: 2
 parent: Workflow
 has_children: false
 ---

-# Configuration
+# Methodology
 {: .no_toc }

 A breakdown of the process used in this workflow and how it has been implemented.